commercemesh/site/blog/2025-08-18-product-discovery-in-the-age-of-intelligent-agents.md

 ### Semantic Understanding Beyond Categories

 Traditional product categorization breaks down in the age of **intelligent agents**.
-While humans navigate hierarchical categories like "Electronics > Audio > Headphones," agents understand semantic relationships between products and use cases.
+While humans navigate hierarchical categories like "Electronics &gt; Audio &gt; Headphones," agents understand semantic relationships between products and use cases.

 An agent tasked with "finding solutions for a quiet office environment" might discover: